aspose-cells-cloud/aspose-cells-cloud-go/README.md

 - Import/Export: Facilitates importing data from various sources into spreadsheets and exporting spreadsheet data to other formats.
 - Security Management: Offers a range of security features like data encryption, access control, and permission management to safeguard the security and integrity of spreadsheet data.

-## Feature & Enhancements in Version 24.12
+## Feature & Enhancements in Version v25.1.0

 Full list of issues covering all changes in this release:

--  Add the new remove duplicates api.
--  Add the new extract text API.
+- Add the new API for splitting text in the cell.
--  The pivot filter could not be created successfully.
+- Optimize pivot table filter-related APIs.

 ## Support file format